SibojitNayak/Bank_Loan_Analytics/README.md

-# Bank Loan Analysis Project
+ # 📊 Bank Loan Analytics Project

-## Project Overview
+## 🚀 Project Overview
-This project analyzes bank loan data to identify lending trends, customer behavior, loan performance, and risk insights using Python and Power BI.
+This project focuses on analyzing bank loan data using **Python** and **Power BI** to uncover business insights, customer trends, loan performance, and risk analysis.

+The dashboard provides interactive visualizations and KPI tracking for better decision-making in the banking and financial sector.

+---

-## Tools & Technologies
+# 🛠️ Tools & Technologies Used

 - Python
 - Pandas
 - NumPy